manureno/terraform-cheat-sheet/readme.md

 * Declare variables in a .tf file
 ```
 variable "var_name" {
-  destcription = "variable used for test"
+  description = "variable used for test"
   type        = string
   default     = "test"
 }

 ```